99003746/N9_SDLC_CALCULATOR/1_Requirements/Research/README.md

   Scientific                    750                   log, natural log and trignometric functions

-  Engineer scientific           1600                  42 built-in Physical Constants
+  Engineer scientific           1600                  42 built-in Physical Constants.

   Financial                     3000                  The financial calculators usually have five important keys that represent the &#39;variables&#39;